TehMaxwell/proxmox-cluster-manifest/README.md

 ## Kubernetes Metrics Server

 The Kubernetes Metrics Server is a set of services provided by the Kubernetes SIG that provide basic metrics about Pods for the purposes of Horizontal Pod Autoscaling.
-Further inforamtion about the Metrics Server and its deployment can be found here:
+Further information about the Metrics Server and its deployment can be found here:

 https://github.com/kubernetes-sigs/metrics-server